 Requests to access documents under the Freedom of Information Act 1982 must be in writing and may be made using the Freedom of Information Application form (DOC 60Kb).

-Send the completed form or letter of request to Council, attention Freedom of Information Officer:
+Send the completed form or letter of request to us, attention Freedom of Information Officer:

 - email Freedom of Information Officer